chainside/btcpy/README.md

    [BIP68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki) specification.
   * `max()`, this automatically creates a `Sequence` object with the maximum sequence number (i.e. `0xffffffff`).
+* `TimebasedSequence`, behaves like a `Sequence` but assumes the sequence expresses time.
+Can also be instantiated from a `timedelta` object through its `from_timedelta` method
+* `HeightBasedSequence`, behaves like a `Sequence` but assumes the sequence expresses a block height.
 * `ScriptSig`, this can be initialised with a `bytearray` representing the script, but offers the following static methods:
   * `empty()`, this creates an empty `ScriptSig`, useful when initialising a transaction